panter/blog.panter.ch/source/2016-08-25-5-rules-to-git-better.html.markdown

 ## 1. Make commits as small as possible

-A commit can't be too small, it can only be too big.
+A commit can't be too small; it can only be too big.
 This is the same rule that applies to programming in general, where a class or a method should be kept small.
 Whenever creating a commit, think about the [Single Responsibility Principle (SRP)](https://en.wikipedia.org/wiki/Single_responsibility_principle)